yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![Screenshot of the Edit a Deployment dialog box.](media/image82.png)

-4. Paste the contents into the text editor of your choice (notepad is shown here, MacOS users can use TextEdit)
+4. Paste the contents into the text editor of your choice (notepad is shown here, MacOS users can use TextEdit).

     ![Screenshot of the Edit a Deployment contents pasted into Notepad text editor.](media/image83.png)

-5. Scroll down about half way to find the node "$.spec.template.spec.containers[0]", as shown in the screenshot below
+5. Scroll down about half way to find the node "$.spec.template.spec.containers[0]", as shown in the screenshot below.

     ![Screenshot of the deployment JSON code, with the \$.spec.template.spec.containers\[0\] section highlighted.](media/image84.png)

 6. The containers spec has a single entry for the API container at the moment.
 You'll see that the name of the container is "api" - this is how you know you are looking at the correct container spec.

-    - Add the following JSON snippet below the "name" property in the container spec
+    - Add the following JSON snippet below the "name" property in the container spec:

     ```json
     "ports": [